willis240/willis240.github.io/README.md

   * What I put in the excepts (from the try/excepts) only gets done one time, right after the exponential backoff
   * Logger objects don't keep their data from file to file
   * The logging.basicconfig settings effect the exponential backoff, so I need to find some way to change the target location of the exponential backoff in each file it appears in to the corresponding log file

+#### August 7

+- Went to the solar test site and got Chris reconnected to the MET Station's Campbell Datalogger

 ## About Me